 Daily wear and tear takes a toll on the components of the spine, such as the discs, joints and vertebrae.
 As the spine deteriorates, these components can swell, wear down or be pushed out of alignment due to the daily pressure placed on the spine, thus reducing the space available for the spinal cord and nerve roots.

 The components of the spinal anatomy generally associated with the development of stenosis include:

-- Intervertebral discs – spongy cushions between vertebrae; made up of gel-like nucleus pulposus and a fibro-elastic outer wall.
+- Discs —Spongy cushions between individual vertebra made up of gel-like nucleus pulposus and a fibro-elastic outer wall

-- Laminae – thin plates that extend off the pedicles and form part of the vertebral arch.
+- Laminae — Thin plates that extend and form part of the vertebral arch

 Treating severe canal stenosis

-Most of the time, symptoms associated with mild to moderate canal stenosis can be symptomatically managed using conservative treatments, such as pain medication, exercise, stretching or behavior modification.
-However, if debilitating symptoms persist despite weeks or months of conservative treatment, surgery may be indicated.
-If so, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using innovative, endoscopic technology may help treat the cause of spinal stenosis symptoms.
+Most of the time, symptoms associated with mild to moderate canal stenosis can be managed using conservative treatments, such as exercise, stretching, pain medication or behavior modification.
+However, if debilitating symptoms caused by severe spinal stenosis continue after months of conservative treatment, surgery may be recommended.